DeadPool-4422/a7y18lte-Resources/README.md

 # a7y18lte-Resources

+## Disclaimer

+By using the resources provided in this repository, you understand and accept that I am not responsible for any damages or issues that may arise from the use of these resources.
+Moreover, you also understand that using these advanced resources may void your device's warranty.

+## Introduction

 Welcome to the a7y18lte-Resources repository!
-Here, you'll find resources to help enhance and customize your device experience.
+Here you will find resources that are designed to enhance and customize your device experience.

 ## Getting Started

-For optimal performance and compatibility, please ensure your device is updated to the latest firmware.
+To ensure optimal performance and compatibility, update your device to the latest firmware.

 ## Kernel

-We have a new kernel that addresses several issues, including:
+We provide a new kernel file named `repack-boot.7z` which addresses several issues, including:

 - Non-functional MTP in GSI
-- Camera and flash not working
+- Non-working camera and flash

-The new kernel file is named `repack-boot.7z`.

 ### Kernel Installation

-To install the new kernel, follow these steps:
+To install the new kernel, perform the following steps:

-1. Download the `repack-boot.7z` file.
+1. Download `repack-boot.7z`.
 2. Extract the .img file inside the .7z file.
 3. Flash the extracted .img file in the boot partition of your device using recovery.

-Please remember to backup your data before proceeding with the kernel installation.
+Please remember to back up your data before proceeding with the kernel installation.

+### Original Kernel

-For future references and if needed, the original kernel of the OneUI 2.0 is also included in this repository, named `stock-boot.7z`.
-The installation process is the same as `repack-boot.7z`.
+The original kernel of the OneUI 2.0 is also included in this repository for future reference and use, if needed.
+It's named `stock-boot.7z` and can be installed following the same steps as for `repack-boot.7z`.

-## Fix for Brightness Slider in Android 11+ GSI

-If the Brightness Slider isn't working as expected in Android 11 or newer versions, follow these steps:

-1. Navigate to `Settings` > `PHH Treble Settings` > `Misc Features`.
-2. Scroll down to the **Backlight** section.
-3. Enable the following settings:
-    - Use linear screen brightness slider
-    - Force alternative backlight scale
-    - Allows setting brightness to the lowest possible

 ## Stock ROM

-In this repository, you'll find the de-googled version of the Android 10 Samsung OneUI 2.0 stock ROM for the device, named `Stockrom-Degoogled.zip`.
+This repository includes a de-googled version of the Android 10 Samsung OneUI 2.0 stock ROM for the device, named `Stockrom-Degoogled.zip`.

 ### Stock ROM Installation

+To install the Stock ROM, perform the following steps:

+1. Download `Stockrom-Degoogled.zip`.
-To install, download the `Stockrom-Degoogled.zip` file and flash it in recovery.
-After that, ensure to flash the dm-verity to prevent the device from going into download mode.
+2. Flash it in recovery.
+3. After that, ensure to flash the dm-verity to prevent the device from going into download mode.

-**Note:** This ROM doesn't include Google Apps (GApps) by default.
-However, you can flash any GApps package of your choice if required.
+**Note:** This ROM does not include Google Apps (GApps) by default.
+You can flash any GApps package of your choice if required.

 We recommend using Open GApps, which can be downloaded from [here](https://opengapps.org/).